RVP FAQ

 Can I sell alcohol to a parent who is accompanied by a minor child?

-If the customer shows no signs of intoxication, there is no law that prevents selling alcohol to someone 21 and over.
-However, the store has the right to refuse service based on circumstances they observe so as not to take unnecessary risks and to help prevent alcohol being given to minors.
+Yes.
+If a customer shows no signs of intoxication, there is no law against selling alcohol to someone who is 21 or older .
+However, a store has the right to refuse sales or service if they do not want to take an unnecessary risk, or to prevent alcohol being given to minors.
 WAC 314-16-150

-Can a liquor licensee or an employee of the liquor licensed establishment possess a concealed weapon on the liquor licensed premises?
+Can a liquor licensee or store employee have a concealed weapon on the liquor-licensed premises?

 Yes.
-Licensees and employees may possess a concealed weapon while engaged in their employment.
+Licensees and their employees in this state may have a concealed weapon while they are at work.
 RCW 9.41.300 (10)

 Can someone with a disability purchase, possess, or consume alcohol?

 Yes.
-Persons with disabilities are allowed to purchase, possess, and consume alcohol under the same conditions as anyone else.
-The person must be 21 or over and not showing signs of intoxication.
+People with disabilities are allowed to buy, have, and consume alcohol under the same conditions and rules as anyone else.
 WAC 314-16-150

 Are grocery stores required to bag alcohol products?